ian-bruntlett/TECH-Manuals/tm-free-software.md

 your data, possibly on recordable CD or DVD or USB thumb drive /flash drive / memory stick or external USB hard drives.

-### Piriform Utilities

-  * [ccleaner](https://www.ccleaner.com/) cleans up and optimises your hard disc.
-  * [defraggler](https://www.ccleaner.com/defraggler) will defragment a hard disc or a particular file.
-  * [recuva](https://www.ccleaner.com/recuva) will undelete a file.
-  * [speccy](https://www.ccleaner.com/speccy) will give you advanced System Information about your computer.
-Including the serial number/product key of your copy of Windows.

 ### Other Utilities

   * [ReactOS](https://reactos.org/) a free, open-source Windows replacement.
 Tries to run Windows applications and device drivers.